-Now in our seventeenth year, Nativity Prep Academy remains the only all-scholarship private school in all of San Diego County and continues to serve more than 200 students from middle school through high school to college.
+Now in our 19th year, Nativity Prep Academy remains the only all-scholarship private school in all of San Diego County and continues to serve more than 250 students from middle school through high school and through college graduation.

 Here is a brief look at our history: